How Much Does Hardwood Floor Repair Cost?

 - Best for: Serious safety or structural concerns that go beyond cosmetic damage.

-Not sure whether you should repair, refinish, or replace your hardwood floor?
+Not sure whether to repair, refinish, or replace your hardwood floor?
 Many homeowners start with spot repairs and then consider whole-floor refinishing if the damage is widespread.

 | Option | Best For | Typical Cost Range |